Shell Service Station (Winston-Salem, North Carolina)

-The Shell Service Station in Winston-Salem, Forsyth County, North Carolina, is a former filling station constructed in 1930 following a decision in the 1920s by the new local Shell distributor, Quality Oil Company, to bring brand awareness to the market in Winston-Salem.
+The Shell Service Station in Winston-Salem, North Carolina, is a former filling station constructed in 1930 following a decision in the 1920s by the new local Shell distributor, Quality Oil Company, to bring brand awareness to the market in Winston-Salem.
 The building is an example of representational or novelty architecture and was listed on the National Register of Historic Places on May 13, 1976.
 It is located in the Waughtown-Belview Historic District at the corner of Sprague and Peachtree Streets.

 History

 This single-story Shell station, in the shape of a giant scallop shell, was built by R.H.
 Burton and his son, Ralph, in 1930 at Sprague and Peachtree Streets in Winston-Salem.
 The owners of the oil company decided to attract customers through a series of shell-shaped service stations.
 They built at least eight in the Winston-Salem area, but the station at Sprague and Peachtree is the only one remaining.
 The Shell station speaks to the literalism prevalent in some advertising during the 1920s and 1930s.